The fate of local order in topologically frustrated spin chains: Local order in the ground state

+We make a natural assumption that in the regime $|\lambda|\ll 1$ the behavior of the local order is captured within the subspace spanned by states with a finite, bounded, although arbitrary, number of kinks.
+We note, for example, that the properties of the magnetization in the exactly solvable quantum XY chain can be captured already within the one-kink subspace~\cite{Maric2019,Maric2020CP}.
+We discuss also the contribution of the states with more kinks, since some interactions can involve preferably such states, and show that they do not change the obtained picture about the relation between the ground state momenta and local order.

-The consequences of the theorem are straightforward.
-If the system's ground space is only two-fold degenerate, i.e. if there exist only a particular momentum $p(N)$ (allowing for system size dependence), with the associated ground states $\ket{s_{p(N)}}$ and $\Pi^z\ket{s_{p(N)}}$, we have that the expectation values of local operators that break a Hamiltonian symmetry are $O(N^{-1})$.
+If the system's ground space is only two-fold degenerate, i.e. if there exist only a particular momentum $p(N)$ (allowing for system size dependence), with the associated ground states $\ket{g_{p(N)}}$ and $\Pi^z\ket{g_{p(N)}}$, the theorems imply that the expectation values of local operators that break a Hamiltonian symmetry are $O(N^{-1})$.
 In particular, they vanish in the thermodynamic limit.

-The effect of this result extends also outside the region in which $|\lambda|\ll 1$.
-In fact, Ginzburg-Landau Theory predicts that a finite order parameter must remain different from zero in the whole macroscopic phase.
-But the classical point $\lambda=0$ is far from any second-order phase transition and hence, up to the quantum critical point, the expectation value of any local order parameter vanishes.
+There is a simple intuitive explanation for this result if we look at the expectation value of $\sigma_j^x$.
+The states $\ket{g_{p(N)}}$ and $\Pi^z\ket{g_{p(N)}}$ have the same eigenvalue of the translation operator $T$.
+If the ground space is only two-fold degenerate, the consequence is that the expectation value of $\sigma_j^x=(T^\dagger)^j\sigma_N^xT^j$ is independent of $j$ in any ground state.
+The leading interaction in the model being antiferromagnetic, the ferromagnetic order should not survive in the thermodynamic limit, so it vanishes.

 The situation becomes more complex if the system admits a larger ground state degeneracy.
-Let us say that the system has $2d$-fold degenerate ground space and denote the ground state momenta by $p_1(N), p_2(N),\ldots p_d(N)$, whose quantized value depends on the system size, and by $p_1^*, p_2^*,\ldots ,p_d^*$ the values they tend to in the thermodynamic limit, respectively.
-Then, unless $p_n^*-p_m^*= \pi$ for some $n$ and $m$, the theorem implies again that there is no local parameters.
+Let us say that the system has $2d$-fold degenerate ground space and denote the ground state momenta by $p_1(N), p_2(N),\ldots p_d(N)$, whose value depends on the system size, and by $p_1^*, p_2^*,\ldots ,p_d^*$ the values at which they tend in the thermodynamic limit.
+Then, unless $p_n^*-p_m^*= \pi$ for some $n$ and $m$, the theorems imply again that there is no local parameters.
 On the other hand, if it is the case that $p_n^*-p_m^*= \pi$ for some $n$ and $m$, then we can construct a ground state such as

 for some phase $\theta$, which exhibits a non-zero order parameter.
-Namely, applying the procedure as in the proof of the theorem and using the definition of the momentum we find the site-dependent magnetization
+To explain this it is sufficient to focus on the one-kink subspace, where $\ket{g_{p(N)}}=\ket{s_{p(N)}}$.
+Applying the procedure as in the proof of the Theorem~\ref{theorem one kink} we find the site-dependent magnetization